Effects of nuclear explosions on human health: Types of radioactive exposure after a nuclear attack

-In the picture above, the normal clothing (a kimono) that the woman was wearing attenuated the far reaching thermal radiation; the kimono, however, would naturally have been unable to attenuate any gamma radiation, if she were close enough to the weapon to have experienced any, and it would be likely that any such penetrating radiation effect would be evenly applied to her entire body.
+In the picture above, the clothing (a kimono) that the woman was wearing attenuated the far reaching thermal radiation; the kimono, however, would naturally have been unable to attenuate any gamma radiation, if she were close enough to the weapon to have experienced any, and it would be likely that any such penetrating radiation effect would be evenly applied to her entire body.
 Beta burns would likely be all over the body if there was contact with fallout after the explosion, unlike thermal burns, which are only ever on one side of the body, as heat radiation infrared naturally does not penetrate the human body.
 In addition, the pattern on her clothing has been burnt into the skin by the thermal radiation.
 This is because white fabric reflects more visible and infrared light than dark fabric.
 As a result, the skin underneath dark fabric is burned more than the skin covered by white clothing.

 There is also the risk of internal radiation poisoning by ingestion of fallout particles, if one is in a fallout zone.